Point Cloud Format Conversion

 Convert to Structred E57

-1.Click Convert to Structured E57 button
+1.Click Convert to Structured E57

 2.Usage: Click Point Cloud Conversion->Convert to Structured E57